NCIP/gdc-docs/docs/Data_Transfer_Tool/Release_Notes/DTT_Release_Notes.md

 ### New Features and Changes

-* MD5 checksum verification of downloaded files
+* MD5 checksum verification of downloaded files.
 * BAM index files (.bai) are now automatically downloaded with parent BAM.
 * UDT mode included to help improve certain high-speed transfers between the GDC and distant locations.